AmitabhCh822/Sudoku-Puzzle-and-Solver/README.md

 Sudoku-Puzzle-and-Solver

 This is a sudoku solver using the backtracking algorithm.
 It includes a graphical GUI.
 Run Sudoku Game.py to play sudoku.

 Instructions

-Click a box and hit the number on your keybaord to pencil in a number.
-To confirm that value press the ENTER key on that box.
-To delete a pencil in you can click DEL.
+1. Click a box and hit the number on your keybaord to enter a number.
+2. To confirm that value press the ENTER key on that box.
+3. To delete a pencil in you can click DEL.
-Finally to solve the board press SPACE, sit back and watch the algorithm run.
+4. To solve the board press SPACE, sit back and watch the algorithm run.